Self-isolating or caring for a dependant who is self-isolating on public health advice

 Sick with COVID-19 or caring for dependant who is sick with COVID-19

 Sick leave or domestic/dependant leave should be provided in line with the employment agreement.
 If the employee has insufficient sick leave, agencies’ usual policies relating to discretionary sick leave apply.
+Where the employee cannot work whilst caring for their dependant, then dependant leave (sick leave) in line with the employment agreement should be provided.

 Dependant requires additional care